mrkdh16/markedown/content/Margins/Musings/Sunset.md

 >It looks like that because of refraction.
 Particles in the atmosphere scattering the shorter wavelengths of light.
 It's all predictable physical phenomena.

->Say what you want, but we both know that that beauty is not something we can put into words.
+>Say what you want, but we both know that this feeling of awe is not something you can put into words.

 >Because 'beauty' is just a neurological response, and language is a clumsy tool for describing the internal state of the machine.
 It’s like trying to describe the flavor of a steak by listing its chemical compounds.
 You can do it, but you miss the… well, the steak-ness of it all.
 The pleasure is the point.
 The explanation just helps you find another good steakhouse.

->And you're satisfied pleasure as your sole motivation?
+>And you're satisfied with pleasure as your sole motivation?
 Do you not yearn for a higher sense of meaning?

 >Meaning is a concept we invented because we find randomness uncomfortable.
 The universe is a glorious, chaotic accident, and humanity's one great act of genius was to build a seawall of logic and order to hold the chaos back.
 Law.
 Contracts.
 Traffic lights.
 That’s our purpose.
 We make it ourselves.